What Is Non-Alcoholic Wine?

-Non-alcoholic wine is regular wine (red, white, sparkling etc) that's had the alcohol removed before it's bottled.
-This can be any type of wine from fancy Champagne to a cheerful Chardy, which has gone through a process of de-alcoholisation where the alcohol is removed leaving less than 0.5% of ABV (Alcohol By Volume) which is actually actually less than some fruit juices.
-Side note: Wine containing between 0.5% - 1.15% ABV is referred to as low alcohol.
+Non-alcoholic wine is regular wine (red, white, rose, sparkling etc) that has had the alcohol removed before it's bottled.
+This can be any type of wine from a Sparkling to a classic Chardonnay, which has gone through a process of de-alcoholisation where the alcohol is removed leaving less than 0.5% of ABV (Alcohol By Volume) which is actually actually less than some fruit juices.

-These sophisticated de-alcoholisation processes are super gentle and completely natural and yep, they retain the colour, texture, mouthfeel and aroma of the wine from its original form.
-So still enjoyable!
+These sophisticated de-alcoholisation processes are super gentle and completely natural and they retain the colour, texture, mouthfeel and aroma of the wine from its original form.
+So very enjoyable!